vialer/vialer-js-availability-voipgrid/README.md

-# vialer-js-availability-vg
+# vjs-addon-availability-vg
-Vialer-js availability provider for VoIPGRID.
+Vialer-js Availability provider for the VoIPGRID platform.